WordPress/openverse/documentation/projects/proposals/dark_mode/20240313-project_proposal_dark_mode.md

    other additional Figma files.
 6. Document the dark variant of every UI element on Storybook.
 7. Document the transition from current to new frontend implementation.
+8. Include an analytic event to record how users utilize the functionality.

 ## Success

 <!-- How do we measure the success of the project?
 How do we know our ideas worked? -->

+The use of this feature will be recorded and analyzed to assess its success.

 ## Participants and stakeholders